Chapter 3. Deploying a RHEL image as an EC2 instance on AWS

 2. Attach your subscriptions:

-3. Optional: To collect various system metrics about the instance in the Red Hat Hybrid Cloud Console, you can register the instance with Red Hat Insights.
+3. Optional: To collect various system metrics about the instance in the Red Hat Hybrid Cloud Console, you can register the instance with Red Hat Lightspeed.

-For information on further configuration of Red Hat Insights, see Client Configuration Guide for Red Hat Insights.
+For information about further configuration of Red Hat Lightspeed, see Client Configuration Guide for Red Hat Lightspeed.

 To run a RHEL instance on Amazon Web Services (AWS), you must first upload the RHEL image to AWS.
 To configure and manage the RHEL EC2 instance on AWS, use the awscli2 utility.

-You can convert a RHEL image in the qcow2 image format to OVA, VHD, VHDX, VMDK, or raw, and upload it to an Amazon Elastic Cloud Computing (EC2) by using the qemu-img utility.
-For details, see supported image formats by AWS.
+You can convert a RHEL image in the qcow2 image format to OVA, VHD, VHDX, VMDK, or raw by using the qemu-img utility, and then upload it to Amazon S3 storage by using the AWS console.

 Prerequisites